fulfillment/api/README.md

 4. All changes are immediately propagated to your local server, moreover all documentation pages will be automagically refreshed in a browser after each change
 **TIP:** you can open `swagger-editor`, documentation and `swagger-ui` in parallel
 5. Once you finish with the changes you can run tests using: `npm test`

+After you have committed your changes the above links will be updated only after Travis CI finishes deployment.